 The Brooklands Double Twelve

-Following the success of the Brooklands Double Twelve Motorsport Festival in 2012, which saw over 5,500 people attend over the two day event, the Double Twelve will return in 2013 on the 15th - 16th June.
-Once again expected to be the biggest motoring competition held at Brooklands since 1939, it is being organised in association with the Vintage Sports-Car Club and held on the weekend closest to the Anniversary of its original opening date of 17th June 1907.
+Following the success of the Brooklands Double Twelve Motorsport Festival in 2013 which saw over 5,000 people attend over the two day event, the Double Twelve will return in 2014 on the 14th - 15th June.
+Once again, expected to be the biggest motoring competition held at Brooklands since 1939, it is being organised in association with the Vintage Sports-Car Club and held on the weekend closest to the Anniversary of its original opening date of 17th June 1907.

-This year the structure of the competitions is changing to encourage entrants to enjoy a full weekend of motoring competitionand give them greater flexibility to choose from the three stand-alone competitions.
-There will be three stand-alone events:
+The new structure of the competitions was changed in 2013 to encourage entrants to enjoy a full weekend of motoring competition and give them greater flexibility to choose from the three stand-alone competitions.
+This will be the format in 2014 with the three stand-alone events: